Matthew Lee Girvin Award

 The award is presented to a recent graduate of the Rollins School of Public Health who exemplifies Girvin's selfless dedication to the field of public health and who has made significant contributions toward improving the lives and health of others.

-Although still relatively early in her career, there is no doubt that Dr. Cohen’s accomplishments will continue to play a pivotal role in advancing women’s healthcare and reproductive justice, and positively impact the lives of others.
-We are pleased to name her as our 2022-2023 Matthew Lee Girvin Award recipient.
+Although still relatively early in her career, there is no doubt that Jennifer will continue to play a pivotal role in advancing health equity and improving outcomes for marginalized communities as a researcher, public health law practitioner, health equity leader, and maternal health champion.
+We are pleased to name her as our 2023-2024 Matthew Lee Girvin Award recipient.

 Criteria for Selection